10 Ways to Reuse Your Plastic Bags

 - For shoes with holes or in really rainy weather

 Another use for plastic grocery bags is to use them in icy situations.
-If you have something you want to protect from the cold try using your left over grocery bags.
+If you have something you want to protect from the cold, try using your left over grocery bags.
 If you have plants that you want to protect from frost.
 Try covering them over night with a plastic grocery bag.
 This creates a little barrier between your plant and the frosty weather.
 You can even cover your windshield with some grocery bags and it has the same effect.
 This cuts down on defrosting and scraping time in the winter.

+Use old plastic bags to sort and collect things around the house.
 This could be anything you need to sort.
 You could be sorting fruits and veggies from your garden or mismatched socks in the laundry room.
 Some different things that you can use plastic bags to sort are listed below.

 - Children's toys